Undergraduate research

 As a psychology student, you have access to many internship opportunities, including ones with course credit.

-Students interested in gaining a supervised experience in a community setting should consider our fieldwork and internship courses (492 / 492A / 429B).
+Students interested in gaining a supervised experience in a community setting should consider our fieldwork and internship courses (4920/4920A/4290B).

-Students interested in gaining a supervised experience in a community setting should consider enrolling in one of these courses.
-Psych 492 offers a supervised experience in an applied psychology setting.
-Psych 492A offers a supervised experience in a human services setting.
-Psych 492B offers a supervised experience in an industrial/organizational setting.
-More information about these opportunities can be found here.
+If you are interested in gaining a supervised experience in a community setting, consider enrolling in one of these courses.
+PSYCH 4920 offers a supervised experience in an applied psychology setting.
+PSYCH 4920A offers a supervised experience in a human services setting.
+PSYCH 4920B offers a supervised experience in an industrial/organizational setting.
+The on-campus Network Community Counseling clinic also allows undergraduate research assistants to gain administrative work experience in a counseling environment.

 Supervised experience in an industrial/organizational setting.